-The following describes the valuation techniques we used to determine the fair value of investments held as of December 31, 2019 and what level within the fair value hierarchy each valuation technique resides:
+The following describes the valuation techniques we used to determine the fair value of investments held as of December 31, 2020 and what level within the fair value hierarchy each valuation technique resides:

 - U.S. government agency securities: Comprised primarily of bonds issued by the Federal Home Loan Bank, the Federal Home Loan Mortgage Corporation, Federal Farm Credit Bank and the Federal National Mortgage Association.
 The fair values of U.S. government agency securities are priced using the spread above the risk-free U.S. Treasury yield curve.
 As the yields for the risk-free U.S. Treasury yield curve are observable market inputs, the fair values of U.S. government agency securities are classified as Level 2 in the fair value hierarchy.
 We consider that there is a liquid market for the types of securities held.
 Broker quotes are not used for fair value pricing. - Obligations of U.S. state and political subdivisions: Comprised of fixed income obligations of U.S. state and local governmental municipalities.
 The fair values of these securities are based on quotes and current market spread relationships, and are classified as Level 2 in the fair value hierarchy.
 AmerInst considers that there is a liquid market for the types of securities held.
 Broker quotes are not used for fair value pricing. - Corporate debt securities: Comprised of bonds issued by corporations.
 The fair values of these securities are based on quotes and current market spread relationships, and are classified as Level 2 in the fair value hierarchy.
 We consider that there is a liquid market for the types of securities held.
-Broker quotes are not used for fair value pricing. - Equity securities, at fair value: Comprised primarily of investments in the common stock of publicly traded companies in the U.S. All of our equities are classified as Level 1 in the fair value hierarchy.
-We receive prices based on closing exchange prices from independent pricing sources to measure fair values for the equities.
+Broker quotes are not used for fair value pricing.